OctopusDeploy/blog/blog/2022-q3/what-are-sboms/index.md

 ## Why is it important?

 The requirement for SBOMs has a significant impact on open-source software.
 Open-source software is built collaboratively and contains several third-party libraries that use other third-party libraries.
-Without the ability to generate SBOMs, open-source software will not be compliant with the EO.
+Without the ability to generate SBOMs, open-source software will not be compliant with the executive order.
 The inability to generate SBOMs also affects proprietary software that uses some open-source software in production.
-Government bodies and organizations that are acting under the EO are obligated to choose software that can produce an SBOM on demand and can prove that each component is not a cybersecurity risk.
+Government bodies and organizations that are acting under the executive order are obligated to choose software that can produce an SBOM on demand and can prove that each component is not a cybersecurity risk.

-## Automation can help
+## How Octopus can help with the free tool

 Software applications can have thousands of different dependencies.
 Manually listing each component is not viable or sustainable as components can be replaced or upgraded frequently.
-Automation is necessary to supply SBOMs accurately and quickly.

-## How Octopus can help with the free tool

-With SBOMs in mind, Octopus has produced some free tools that help developers meet this requirement.
+Automation is necessary to supply SBOMs accurately and quickly.Octopus has produced some free tools that help developers produce SBOMs.
 The tool is called App Builder.
 App Builder takes a GitHub repository and automatically deploys it to a Cloud Environment with an in-built SBOM packaged to the destination.
 App Builder dramatically reduces the need to figure out how to piece together SBOMs from separate sources on the internet.

 ## Conclusion